OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 - Certificate hashes: `grep -ri "sha256\|sha1" ./smali`.
 Replace the identified hashes with the hash of your proxy's CA. Alternatively, if the hash is accompanied by a domain name, you can try modifying the domain name to a non-existing domain so that the original domain is not pinned.
 This works well on obfuscated OkHTTP implementations.
 - Certificate files: `find ./assets -type f \( -iname \*.cer -o -iname \*.crt \)`.
 Replace these files with your proxy's certificates, making sure they are in the correct format.
 - Truststore files: `find ./ -type f \( -iname \*.jks -o -iname \*.bks \)`.
-Add your proxy's certificates to the trustore and make sure they are in the correct format.
+Add your proxy's certificates to the truststore and make sure they are in the correct format.

 > Keep in mind that an app might contain files without extension.
 The most common file locations are `assets` and `res` directories, which should also be investigated.